St. Joseph, Missouri: Business

-Transit America Services, a subsidiary of Herzog, provides conductors and other railway technical positions for transit rail systems nationwide.
+Herzog is based in St. Joseph.
+TransitAmerica Services, a subsidiary of Herzog, provides conductors and other railway technical positions for transit rail systems nationwide.
 Herzog Contracting, parent company to Transit America, is based in the city and provides construction services, rail equipment, rail testing, and signaling services to freight and transit systems throughout North America and the Caribbean.

-Attached is a list of the largest employers in St. Joseph, MO.
-Other privately held manufacturing companies are also top employers but they do not publicly disclose employment numbers.
-Saint Joseph has the 3rd largest manufacturing economy in Missouri, after Saint Louis and Kansas City.
+St. Joseph has the third-largest manufacturing economy in Missouri, after St. Louis and Kansas City.

 In June 2019, total employment in the St. Joseph Metropolitan Area was 65,099 persons.

+Below is a partial list of largest employers in St. Joseph.
+Some privately held manufacturing companies are also top employers but they do not publicly disclose employment numbers.

 Retail

 St. Joseph is home to several retail areas, many of which are grouped along Belt Highway on the city's east side.
 East Hills Mall is located at North Belt Highway and Frederick Boulevard.
-The mall opened in 1965, was expanded in 1988, and was renovated in 2001 with a far more extensive renovation in 2008 and 2009.
 Developed in 2005, the Shoppes at North Village is concentrated along North Belt Highway between approximately Cook and County Line roads.
-This serves as a regional shopping destination.
 Other shopping districts include Belt Center, Hy-Vee Shopping Center, Hillcrest Plaza, East Ridge Village, and Woodlawn Shopping Center.
-Saint Joseph's trade area encompasses parts of NE Kansas, NW Missouri, SE Nebraska, and SW Iowa.

 Education

 Public schools

+The vast majority of the city limits is in the St. Joseph School District.
 The St. Joseph School District operates three public high schools, four public middle schools and 16 public elementary schools in St. Joseph.
-There are three private grade schools, a private high school and a private K-12 Christian school.
+There are three private grade schools, a private high school and a private K–12 Christian school.
 Two new elementary schools (Oak Grove and Carden Park) have been constructed, and both opened by the 2014–15 academic year.
 In addition, there is an active home education community that serves the city and surrounding areas.
 In higher education, St. Joseph is the home of a regional public university as well as a public university outreach center, a public technical school and a private technical school.